yandex-cloud/docs/en/_includes/vision/text-detection-steps.md

     }
     ```

-1. To get all the text characters from the image, find all the lines with the `text` property (one way to do this is using the [grep](https://www.gnu.org/software/grep/) utility):
+1. To get all the recognized words from the image, find all the lines with the `text` property (one way to do this is using the [grep](https://www.gnu.org/software/grep/) utility):

     ```bash
     $ grep -o "\"text\":\s\".*\"" output.json